Why Am I Getting Mixed Signals: Hungry But No Appetite

 Finding ways to cope with or reduce anxiety can possibly help you to retrieve your appetite and assist with symptoms of anxiety.

-10 possible causes for loss of appetite and nausea
+10 possible causes for appetite loss, nausea, and weight loss

 There may be a specific reason you’re experiencing this feeling, including certain psychological or medical conditions.
 Below, you'll find some of the most common explanations for this problem.